-Now the scope mount is the standard B&T universal rai BT-21262-1.
+Now the scope mount is the standard B&T universal rail, the BT-21262-1.
 I would caution against you buying a cheap optics mount for an HK-type weapon.
 There are tons of stories of cheap ones falling off, not seating properly, etc. The B&T unit is a mil-grade unit.
 You slide it on and then work the little claws or feet into position and then secure them with the supplied screws.

 Next up was to install the Vortex Crossfire Red Dot optic.
 These are the latest red dots from Vortex and come with both low and high mounting options.

 Out of the box it has the high mount installed for the AR enthusiasts but includes the low plate as well.

 As you can see, with the default high riser on it, the optic is way too high.
 I prefer optics as low as possible where I can get a good cheek weld.

 It’s real easy to change – there are just four screws that need to be removed on the bottom.
 I used a bit from my Weaver driver set vs. the supplied key which would work but is slow compared to a driver.